Below are some Frequently Asked Questions about the Emergency Order and who it applies to.

-Starting on March 24, 2020, residential and small business customers and farms on time-of-use (TOU) pricing under the OEB’s Regulated Price Plan (RPP) will pay 10.1 ¢/kWh no matter what time of day the electricity is consumed.
-This means that these TOU customers will be paying the off-peak price throughout the day.
-The Government has indicated that it intends to keep the 10.1 ¢/kWh pricing in place for 45 days.
+Starting on March 24, 2020, residential and small business customers and farms on time-of-use (TOU) pricing under the OEB’s Regulated Price Plan (RPP) pay 10.1 ¢/kWh no matter what time of day the electricity is consumed.
+This means that these TOU customers pay the off-peak price throughout the day as long as the Emergency Order remains in place.
+On May 6, 2020, the Government extended that rate relief, keeping TOU pricing at 10.1 ¢/kWh until May 31, 2020.

 The 10.1 ¢/kWh pricing applies automatically – no customer action is required.
 Some customers may receive a bill before their utility or unit sub-meter provider is able to implement the pricing change, in which case they will receive a credit on a future bill.

 Households, small businesses and farms that buy their electricity from their utility and that are on TOU prices under the RPP will pay the 10.1 ¢/kWh off-peak price for all hours of the day, every day of the week.